coursera/dataduct/docs/installation.rst

 -  ``testfixtures``

-Ensure that a `boto config file <http://boto.cloudhackers.com/en/latest/boto_config_tut.html>`__ containing your AWS credentials is present.
+Ensure that a `boto config file <http://boto.cloudhackers.com/en/latest/boto_config_tut.html>`__ containing proper AWS credentials is present.

 The visualizations are created using: